simonmichael/hledger_site/FAQ.md

 - hledger shows start and end dates of the intervals requested, not just the span containing data

-- hledger always shows time balances (from the timeclock/timedot formats) in hours, with two decimal places
+- hledger always shows time balances (from the timeclock/timedot formats) in hours

 - hledger splits multi-day time sessions at midnight by default (Ledger does this with an option)

-- hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal.
+- hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal (or specified with commodity directives)

-- hledger print shows amounts for all postings, and shows unit prices for amounts which have them.
-(This means that it does not currently print multi-commodity transactions in valid journal format.)

 - hledger print ignores the --date2 flag, always showing both dates. ledger print shows only the secondary date with --aux-date, but not